bennyhuo/KotlinBlogTranslation/original/Try Kotlin in Your Browser New Look and More Features.md

 ## Sharing Your Code

 You can log in with your Google, Facebook or Twitter accounts.
 When logged in, you can create new projects and copy example projects to change them.
-Any saved project (our example or your custom code) can be shared by <strong>simply copy-and-pasting the link from the address bar</strong>.
+Any saved project (our example or your custom code) can be shared by **simply copy-and-pasting the link from the address bar**.
 For example, here’s a [link to an example program](http://try.kotlinlang.org/#/Examples/Problems/Sum/Sum.kt) .<br/>
 And this is [the link to my code about expressing Go’s defer as a Kotlin library](http://try.kotlinlang.org/#/UserProjects/-1984665128/1040749715610173087711460271843) .
 ## Old Web Demo